 Additional IUB Regulatory Authority

 The IUB has jurisdiction under Iowa Code chapter 478 over the siting and construction of electric transmission lines capable of operating at 69 kV or more.
 The IUB has jurisdiction over the siting and construction of intrastate natural gas pipelines under Iowa Code chapter 479 and safety jurisdiction over both intrastate and interstate natural gas pipelines as an agent of the federal Pipeline and Hazardous Materials Safety Administration (PHMSA).
 The IUB has jurisdiction over the siting and construction of hazardous liquid pipelines under Iowa Code chapter 479B.
-The IUB does not have safety jurisdiction over hazard liquid pipelines.
+The IUB does not have safety jurisdiction over hazardous liquid pipelines.

 The IUB has authority through Iowa Code chapter 476 to resolve complaints, approve energy efficiency plans filed by investor-owned utilities, approve plans and budgets for compliance by investor-owned electric utilities with state and federal emissions and clear air regulations, and review affiliate transactions and proposals for reorganization filed by investor-owned utilities.